mcgillies/nbafantasy2024/notes.md

 Low usage guys:
 - Podz only 15% usage rate.
 Like this to increase this year with the loss of klay and his development (Kerr loves him)
 - Lots of centers/role players.
 To be honest not much in terms of possible increases near the bottom.

+### Relation of Advanced Stats:

+- BPM is the most correlated - both from correlation exercise and feature importances of rf model.
+- VORP follows in second, then pretty steep dropoff
+- Not sure how much this can actually help as these stats essentially model overall goodness of a player.

+#### BPM Vs Fantasy points per minute:
+- Players with inflated BPM: mostly defensive guys. eg Jrue, Derrick White, Caruso
+- Vice versa for deflated BPM: offensive reliant or stat merchants: Trae, Bobby Portis, Brandon Miller.

+#### Looking at default stats (PTS, AST, REB, BLK, STL, 3P, FG%, FT%, TO):
+- Distributions of BLK/AST have longer/lower right tails - can get a leg up here. (eg. Wemby/Hali).
+- Largest correlations to fpoints come from scoring volume (PTS, FGA, FTA), and AST.

+For only top 25% of per minute fantasy producers.

+- Fantasy points per game still relies heavily on volume stats and assists.
+- Also had a strong correlation with steals:
+    - Steals seem to also be somewhat of a volume stat.
+    - Larger correlations between steals and pts/ast/fg etc. Scatter also shows this.
+Players with high steals are either high volume players or defensive specialists - which usually have limited fantasy value due to the low offensive ceilings.
+The high volume players usually provide value in may other categories as well.
+E.g. From the top 20 in steals/game:
+- Fox
+- Shai
+- Dmitch
+- Caruso
+- Thybulle
+- Kawhi
+- PG
+- Luka
+- Jokic
+- Dyson Daniels
+- Herb

+TAKEAWAY: DO NOT draft a player because of steals besides maybe a few exceptions.
+They will come for players more involved anyways.
+Possible exceptions for this year could be: Dyson Daniels, Deanthony Melton.
+But this is also because they have a possibility of an expanded role and increase in other stats as well.